-With the recession biting, auction houses as well as online auction sites are doing a roaring trade, each brim-full of useful household items, from large pieces of furniture to appliances and bankrupt stock recovered from insolvent companies.
-UK Auction Guides is a fact-packed website full of useful information on thousands of auction houses, venues, trade, wholesale and discount suppliers throughout the UK.
+With the recession biting, auction houses as well as online auction sites are doing a roaring trade, each brim full of useful household items, from large pieces of furniture to appliances and bankrupt stock recovered from insolvent companies.
+UK Auction Guides' website is packed full of useful information on thousands of auction houses, venues, trade, wholesale and discount suppliers throughout Britain.

-Although held earlier in the Spring, exhibitions such as the Good Homes Show and the Ideal Home Show are the perfect venue to bag a bargain for the home.
+Although held earlier in the spring, exhibitions such as the Good Homes Show and the Ideal Home Show are the perfect venue to bag a bargain for the home.
 Many fledgling companies use these forums which attract millions of visitors over a three week period to ply their wares.
 Smaller companies struggling for market share are able to offer unbeatable one-off show deals on certain goods.
 These are generally heavily discounted compared to normal prices.
-The next major event is the Ideal Home Show at Earl's Court, London on March 20th 2010.

 No longer a dustbin for people's tatty old junk, car boot sales have become slightly more refined over the years and although there will always be a degree of junk on show, such places can offer the astute home furnisher superb bargains.
 From period antiques to artwork, furniture to silver cutlery, first-time buyers and students setting up home for the first time are attracted to the low prices - and very often valuable gems are unearthed.

-Who can forget the simple vase bought at a Dumfries car boot sale for £1 which was valued on BBC's Antiques Roadshow for £32,450?
-Carboot Junction is the nerve centre for all UK car boot sale fanatics, where one can find out in an instant where sales are being held in the country on any given date.
+Who can forget the simple vase bought at a Dumfries car boot sale for £1 which was valued on BBC's Antiques Roadshow for £32,450.
+Carboot Junction is the nerve centre for all British car boot sale fanatics, where you can find out in an instant where sales are being held in the country on any given date.

-If you are setting up home and in the market for a new washing machine and have found just what you're looking for on the high street, don't be tempted to buy it just yet!
+If you are setting up home and in the market for a new washing machine and have found just what you're looking for on the high street, don't be tempted to buy it just yet.
 Instead, type in the product model and price details into a 'shopbot' to compare prices nationally against online retailers.
 You are almost certain to find goods cheaper online and can often, if you prefer to buy from a conventional store, get the high street retailer to match the price.
-Kelkoo.co.uk, Pricerunner.co.uk and Dealtime.co.uk are three of the best known shopbot sites although there are many more.

-If you have Krug style taste but a Bollinger budget, don't sacrifice on quality, go to HomesandBargains.co.uk.
+If you have Krug style taste but a Bollinger budget, don't sacrifice on quality, go to Homes and Bargains' website.
 This site gives inside information on finding quality goods at massively discounted prices.
 Whether you're on the lookout for bargain furniture, a comprehensive directory of home and garden outlets or just some sound advice on home furnishings, the site has everything the budget-conscious homeowner could ever want.

 The recession has put every single retailer on their toes - and only those who offer the best bargains will continue to prosper in this difficult retail market.
 If you are looking to lay a new floor, revamp your garden or just makeover a solitary room, comparing prices between the various big named DIY companies such as B&Q, Homebase and Focus will ensure you're up to speed on price.
 Look out for the in-store reduced bays too.
 These are often a great source of home bargains; either poor selling products, loss leader offers or end of line goods which must be cleared at greatly reduced prices.

 Freecycle is a welcome addition to the online group of consumer websites that specialise in thrift and benevolence.
-Freecycle communities exist all over the UK encouraging the use of recycled goods by giving them away for free, rather than throwing them away.
-Joining your local group gives access to literally hundreds of advertisements from like-minded people looking to dispose/acquire of various household items.
-These can include furniture, gardening equipment, greenhouses, electrical appliances etc. Gumtree works on the basis of an advertising forum where unwanted goods are placed online via classified adverts.
+Freecycle communities exist all over Britain encouraging the use of recycled goods by giving them away for free, rather than throwing them away.
+Joining your local group gives access to literally hundreds of advertisements from like-minded people looking to dispose or acquire various household items.
+These can include furniture, gardening equipment, greenhouses and electrical appliances.
+Gumtree works on the basis of an advertising forum where unwanted goods are placed online via classified adverts.
 This said, prices on Gumtree tend to be really low and some are actually advertised free in the Freebies section.